Expert Sump Pump Installation in Your Home

-- Submersible: This is entirely mounted inside the sump, and this type of pump can be completely submersed.
+- Submersible: This is entirely mounted inside the sump, and this type of pump can be completely submerged in water.
 The pump is sealed to prevent short circuits.

 Sump Pump Installation Process

 An outdoor sump pump is designed to collect water around your foundation.
-Sump pumps are especially designed for a sloped yard, where issues with standing water or flooding are commonplace.
+Sump pumps are specially designed for a flat yard, where issues with standing water or flooding are present.
 If your foundation sits below the water level, as is common in the area, you’ll want to consider some form of drainage.
 A sump pump is an excellent solution.

-- Location – Location is critical.
-The system must be installed below water level, where it can do the most good.
+- Location – The system must be installed below water level, where it can do the most good.
 The pipe must then lead away from your property to a safe location.

 - Gravel – With a proper hole dug and the sump pump installed, we fill in the area with more gravel or soil, leaving one to two inches on top.

-- Check Valve – A check valve, located on the discharge line, helps prevent backflow and therefore water damage.
+- Check Valve – A check valve, located on the discharge line, helps prevent backflow and subsequent water damage.

 Expert Sump Pump Installation